 To many, public health is a dynamic, interdisciplinary field.
 There are several specializations students may choose to focus on in their course of study, including community health, epidemiology, and leadership.

-Since leadership plays an important role in the public health sphere, many schools include coursework about leadership in public health in their curricula.
+Since leadership plays an important role in public health, many schools include leadership coursework in their curricula.
 Additionally, some Master of Public Health (MPH) and Doctor of Public Health (DrPH) programs allow students to specialize in leadership.

 What is Leadership in Public Health?